Colder Weather Battery Care

 If you are going to be riding your bike regularly over the winter then there is no need to worry about your battery or your bike.

 But be aware that very cold (or hot) conditions can affect your battery range – Bosch say range can be reduced by up to 30% if used in temperatures below 0 degrees.
 In the very cold your battery has to work harder so can also decrease its overall lifespan.
+Make sure your battery is fully charged before setting off, especially if your ride is going to be longer.

 Start with lower assist levels: To avoid wheel spin on wet, icy or slippery roads, start with a lower pedal-assist level and increase as necessary, this also conserves battery life.